 Exogenous Keto Supplement and the keto diet.
 When you eat a ketogenic diet and even utilize a keto supplement that puts you into ketosis within 30 minutes, you shut down the insulin production, which increases GABA, to calm your brain down and reduce your stress.

 I explain it as feeling like my problems are 20 feet away from me instead of right in front of my face.
 That overwhelming feeling of stress disappears.

-I support the supplement with a low-carb high-fat diet, which feeds my brain those healthy fats that calm my brain down and relax my body, heal my gut so my hormones start producing what they need including dopamine, serotonin, and GABA.
+I support the supplement with a low-carb high-protein and fat diet, which feeds my brain those healthy fats that calm my brain down and relax my body.
+Additionally it heals my gut so my hormones start producing what they need including dopamine, serotonin, and GABA.

 Your body has to learn how to burn fat for fuel.

 The Keto supplement makes the transition that much easier.
 If you do it without the supplement, expect to have low energy for 2 weeks.

 So as you are switching to a ketogenic diet and cutting the sugars and carbs out of your diet, you want to heal the gut with supplements like Ion Gut Health, which goes in and mends the tight junctions in the gut, allowing the gut to then start producing the proper happy hormones like serotonin, GABA, and dopamine.

 As your body is doing this, cortisol levels will drop.